Sylvia Mulinge: Other considerations

-In 2014, Sylvia Wairimu Mulinge was named among the "Top 40 Women Under 40 in Kenya 2014" by Business Daily Africa, a daily business newspaper published by the Nation Media Group.
+In 2014, Mulinge was named among the "Top 40 Women Under 40 in Kenya 2014" by Business Daily Africa, a daily business newspaper published by the Nation Media Group.

-In April 2018, Sylvia Mulinge was named the chief executive officer-designate at Vodacom Tanzania, replacing Ian Ferrao.
+In April 2018, Mulinge was named the chief executive officer-designate at Vodacom Tanzania, replacing Ian Ferrao.
 The position is based in Dar es Salaam, Tanzania.
 The appointment was effective 1 June 2018.